openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/classification.rst

 Optimization
 *************

-1. We can further optimize the model with ``otx optimize``.
+1. You can further optimize the model with ``otx optimize``.
 It uses NNCF or POT depending on the model format.

-Please, refer to :doc:`optimization explanation <../../../explanation/additional_features/models_optimization>` section to get the intuition of what we use under the hood for optimization purposes.
+Please, refer to :doc:`optimization explanation <../../../explanation/additional_features/models_optimization>` section for more details on model optimization.

 2. Command example for optimizing a PyTorch model (`.pth`) with OpenVINO™ NNCF.